The Schwinn 230 Recumbent Bike is a high-quality recumbent exercise bike packed with features discerning buyers seek in a stationary bicycle.

 - Uncomfortable seat

-The seat of the Schwinn 230 is unpadded, so it can feel uncomfortable, especially during long workouts.
+The seat of the Schwinn 230 is unpadded.
+While most purchasers of the newer Schwinn MY16 230 regard it as being comfortable, some have stated that it is uncomfortable, especially during long workouts.

 Schwinn 230 Infomercial